camgunz/pysylva/doc/src/structs.md

 }

 fn main() {
-  var person: Person{}
+  let person: Person{}
 }
 ```

-In most ways Sylva is structurally typed, meaning that if different datatypes
+In some ways Sylva is structurally typed, meaning that if different datatypes
 have the same structure they can be used in the same contexts, even if they
 have different names.
 This is where struct literals can be useful: